edme88/automationPython/README.md

 ### Course: TAU
 Scenarios:
+* Cart Dropdown
+  * See 2 products names in cart dropdown
+  * See price in Dollars of 2 products in cart dropdown
+  * See price in Euros of 2 products in cart dropdown
 * Checkout
   * Buy in the Store and check order ID
+* ContactUs
+  * Send a contactUs message and check text
 * Login
   * Login in Store Page correctly
   * Error in Login